barney-s/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### 2. Prediction on web images
 The code for making predictions with the new images is located in code block 17, 18.

-Web Image prediction accuracy:  83.3 %
+Web Image prediction accuracy:  100 %
-Test Image prediction accuracy: 94 %
+Test Image prediction accuracy: 95.9 %

-The model is not general enough to work with scaled down images taken with regular camera.
-The model was able to guess 5 out of 6 images correctly once i cropped them to include just the image in the bounding box.
+The model seems general enough to work with scaled down images taken with regular camera.
+The model was able to guess all of the images correctly once i cropped them to include just the image in the bounding box.
-I had also noticed that presence of watermark on the image also results in mis-classification indicating over-fitting.
+I had also noticed that presence of watermark on an image (removed from set) resulted in mis-classification indicating over-fitting.

 ### 3. Sotmax probabilities for web images

-- The model has a very high confidence in prediction in 4 out of the 6 images
+- The model has a very high confidence in prediction in 3 out of the 6 images
-- "60 kmph" sign was misclassified confidently as "Keep Right"
-- For the rest 2 signs, the confidence of classification was 80% which is a decently high.
+- For the rest 3 signs, the confidence of classification was 80% which is a decently high.

-![alt text][image10]
+![alt text][web_softmax]

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.